omidiw/guess-my-number/README.md

 # guess-my-number
-a game which you should guess what number computer has in mind. writtern in pure javascript.
+A simple number guessing game built with pure JavaScript.
+## 🎮 How to Play
+Try to guess the secret number that the computer has chosen between 1 and 20.
+You win if you guess it correctly!
+##  Getting Started
+Just open `index.html` in your browser — no setup required.